felipeatsix/veeam_PowershellDeveloper_Test/README.md

 ## Challenge
 Implement a script that synchronizes two folders: source and replica.
 The script should maintain a full, identical copy of source folder at replica folder.
-The test task should be done using the PowerShell.
+The test task should be done using PowerShell.

 ## Solution Syntax
 Sync-Directory [-Source] <String> [-Destination] <String> [[-LogFilePath] <String>] [-Force] [-WhatIf] [-Confirm] [<CommonParameters>]